ApiLogicServer/app_fiddle/readme.md

   * **Open Technology:** using standard IDEs such as VSCode or PyCharm.
 All of the key technology concepts you mastered above (Flask, SQLAlchemy) still fully apply.

-This application was created using the API Logic Server CLI (Command Language Interface), with 1 command:
+This application was *not coded* - **it was created** using the API Logic Server CLI (Command Language Interface), with 1 command (don't do this now - it's already been done):

 ```bash
 ApiLogicServer create --project_name=ApiLogicProject --db_url=nw-  # use Northwind, no customizations